 “If you can’t measure it, you can’t manage it,” said Peter Drucker, the late management guru and writer.
 This quote underscores why utilization rates matter: it’s a way to measure performance in order to get the most from your employees.
 Utilization rate refers to time spent doing billable work.
 Fred, for example, has a utilization rate of 75%.
 This means he spends most of his time doing tasks he’ll bill to a client.
 By contrast, Max has a utilization rate of 30% because he spends most of his day on non-billable work: attending internal meetings and doing administrative tasks.
-Usually, the higher the utilization rate, the better.
+Usually, when you calculate utilization rate, the higher the better.
 This post explains four reasons why utilization matters to your firm.

 Utilization can tell you where employees spend their time.
 Do they spend time on non-billable work, like administrative tasks, or are they logging billable hours?
 People typically don’t know how they spend their time each day.
 Max may not realize how much time he spends on tasks that an administrator can handle.
 That said, an employee’s utilization rate can be enlightening to both employees and managers, and keep everyone “in the know.”